Beee4life/acf-city-selector/README.md

 <a name="disclaimer"></a>
 ### Disclaimer

 This plugin is not 100% finished yet.
-It most likely won't break anything but use caution, just in case.
+It won't break anything but be on the look out, just in case.

-This plugin hasn't been tested yet in flexible content blocks, so no promises there.
+This plugin hasn't been tested yet in the following situations, so we can't provide any guarantee here.
+* as a single/repeater field in flexible content blocks
+* as a repeater field in groups
+* multiple instances in groups
+* as a single/repeater field on a user page

+We will try to look into these soon.

 <a name="credit"></a>
 ### Credit

 I got the idea for this plugin through [Fabrizio Sabato](https://github.com/fab01) who used it a bit differently, which can ben seen [here](http://www.deskema.it/en/articles/multi-level-country-state-city-cascading-select-wordpress).

-Since I couldn't fix the Javascript for this plugin, [Jarah de Jong](https://github.com/inquota) took care of (most of) the JS.
+Since I couldn't fix the Javascript for this plugin, [Jarah de Jong](https://github.com/inquota) took care of the JS basics.

 <a name="changelog"></a>
 ### Changelog